 It is a bank holiday, and as it is often the case in France, expect closed stores and restaurants, except in the most touristy areas.
 In addition, the French take advantage of the occasion to celebrate with a wealth of patriotic display and good old fashion summer fun.

 How did Bastille Day come to be?
 What should you expect if you spend the 14th of July in France?
+Are there any famous Bastille Day traditions?
 You can read everything you have ever wanted to know about Bastille day here!

 Bastille Day marks the date when the Parisians stormed the Bastille, an iconic prison and military fortress, in the early days of the French Revolution.
 Here is why that day is still relevant today.

 Contrary to popular belief, July 14th, 1789, was not the beginning of the French Revolution.